 The SOAS-Alphawood Postgraduate Diploma in Asian Art is a unique programme of object-based study of the arts of Asia.
 We combine a focused survey of Asian art with a practical approach to the study of objects and their contexts.
-Leading experts give lectures on India, China, Southeast Asia, Japan and Korea, the Buddhist world and the Islamic world.
+Leading experts give lectures on the arts of South Asia, China, Southeast Asia, Japan, Korea, the Buddhist world and the Islamic world, and the curation of Asian art.

 We prepare students for work in a variety of professions in the arts and the museum world.
 Our programme also provides a pathway to a master's degree and PhD for those without an academic background in the subject.

 Many of our alumni work in leading international museums, art foundations, galleries, auction houses, and universities.
 We welcome students from varied academic or professional backgrounds.
-Your classmates will range from recent graduates pursuing a career in the art world to retired professionals with a serious interest in the art and culture of a specific region.
+Your classmates will range from recent graduates pursuing a career in the art world to retired professionals with a serious interest in art and culture.